fcerbell/fcerbell.github.io/_posts/en/2021-05-19-Debian111Bootstrap010Configurationvariables-en.md

 title: Debian11 Bootstrap Configuration variables
 description: All the installation and configurations steps will need some information again and again.
 The very first time these information are needed, I store them in a configuration file and I source it.
 Thus, I do not have to enter them again and I have no risk of inconsistency.
 category: Computers
-tags: [ Debian, Debian 10, Debian 11, Buster, Bullseye, Server, Installation, Configuration variables, Variables ]
+tags: [ GNU Linux, Linux, Debian, Debian 10, Debian 11, Buster, Bullseye, Server, Installation, Configuration variables, Variables ]
 ---

 All the installation and configurations steps will need some information again and again.
 The very first time these information are needed, I store them in a configuration file and I source it.
 Thus, I do not have to enter them again and I have no risk of inconsistency.
 You'll need this information several times.
 Instead to change the code, I want to cut-and-paste it, I parametrized the code blocks.
 I ask questions at the begining of the installation and save the answers in environment variables.
 Given that I need to reboot several times, I save these variables in a file.
 This file will be sourced by the other steps to avoid asking again and again the same information and avoid mistakes.